Palenquero: History

-Origin

 The formation of Palenquero is recorded from the 17th century with the dilution of the Spanish language and the increase of maroon activity.
-There are existing records dating from the era of Cartagena’s slave trade that allude to the pidgin from which Palenquero evolved.
+Existing records dating from the era of Cartagena’s slave trade allude to the pidgin from which Palenquero evolved.
 As illustrated in the ethnographic text of De Instauranda Aethiopum Salute (1627), the priest Alonso de Sandoval refers to the ‘corruption of our Spanish language’ commonly spoken amongst African slaves.
-Palenquero's origins are unclear; it does not appear explicitly in print until 1772.
+Palenquero's origins are unclear; it was not referred to in print until 1772.

 Palenque de San Basilio

-Palenque de San Basilio or San Basilio de Palenque is the village from which Palenquero originated from and in which it is most commonly spoken.
-The village was formed in the early 17th century on the south of Cartagena by fugitive slaves from surrounding districts under the leadership of Benkos Biohó.
-The dissolution of the Spanish language thus intensified with the arrival of maroons that escaped slavery and settled in armed fortified territories.
-Palenqueros maintained their physical distance from others as a form of anti colonial resistance, and as result, developed a creole mostly based on their own African languages and Spanish.
-Residents have also been noted to be bilingual in both Palenquero and Spanish, with a mention in 1913 of Palenque de San Basilio as having a 'guttural dialect that some believe to be the very African language, if not in all its purity at least with some variations'.
+Palenque de San Basilio or San Basilio de Palenque is the village from which Palenquero originated from and in which it is most commonly spoken in the 21st century.

+The village was formed in the early 17th century to the south of Cartagena by fugitive slaves who escaped from surrounding districts, under the leadership of Benkos Biohó.
+The dissolution of the Spanish language intensified as maroons settled in armed fortified territories.
+The Palenqueros maintained their physical distance from ethnic Europeans as a form of anti-colonial resistance but they likely intermarried with indigenous women.
+They developed a creole based mostly on their own African languages and Spanish.

+In the early 20th century, residents of this area were noted as having been bilingual in both Palenquero and Spanish.
+A 1913 document noted that residents of Palenque de San Basilio had a 'guttural dialect that some believe to be the very African language, if not in all its purity at least with some variations'.

 Decline

-For almost two decades, Palenquero has been classified as an endangered language.
-Although spoken in parallel to each other, Spanish has dominated the linguistic activity of Palenque de San Basilio, with 53% of residents being unable to speak Palenquero.The decline of Palenquero can be traced back to the establishment of sugar and banana plantations with many of its natives leaving the village in order to find work either in the Panama Canal or the Department of Magdalena. and coming into contact with other languages.
-In the 20th century, with the introduction of a standard Spanish educational system, Palenquero was often criticized and mocked, as Spanish became the supra regional prescriptive speech.
-Racial discrimination furthered the deterioration of Palenquero as parents did not feel comfortable continuing to teach their children the language.
+For almost two decades in the 21st century, Palenquero has been classified as an endangered language.
+Although it is spoken in parallel with Spanish, the latter has dominated the regular linguistic activity of Palenque de San Basilio.
+Some 53% of residents are unable to speak Palenquero.

+The decline of Palenquero can be traced to the establishment of sugar and banana plantations.
+Many natives left the village in order to find work either in the Panama Canal or the Department of Magdalena.
+There they came into contact with other languages.
+In the 20th century, with the introduction of a standard Spanish educational system, Spanish became the supra regional prescriptive speech, and Palenquero was often criticized and mocked.

+Racial discrimination against people of ethnic African descent added to the decline of Palenquero.
+Some parents did not feel comfortable continuing to teach their children the language.

 Revitalization

-A legacy of cultural resistance, Palenquero has managed to remain active since the early 17th century despite the many challenges.
-In recent years, Palenquero has undergone a significant renovation through 'community activism' and 'educational programs' as an attempt to bring pride to native speakers.
+With its legacy of cultural resistance, Palenquero has survived since the early 17th century despite the many challenges.
+In recent years, scholars and activists have encouraged teaching and use of Palenquero, and native speakers are encouraged.
 Three major events have contributed to the revived interest in the Palenquero creole: